 This list is not exhaustive.
-Your lawyer can determine if you qualify to sue for any other damages that are not listed here.
+Our team can determine if you qualify to seek any other damages not listed here upon reviewing the case.

-Causes of Rideshare Accidents That You Can Sue for
+Causes of Rideshare Accidents That Could Qualify You for Damages

 Even though driving is a rideshare driver’s job, they are still human and prone to making mistakes on the road.
 Using the evidence we collected, we can figure out the cause of your accident.
-The culprit could have been:
+Examples include:

-- Impaired driving: if the rideshare driver was under the influence of drugs and alcohol
+- Impaired driving: If the rideshare driver was under the influence of drugs or alcohol

-- Speeding: if the driver was trying to get as many rides as quickly as possible
+- Speeding: If the driver was breaking the speed limit or driving too fast for conditions, hoping to complete as many rides as quickly as possible

-The cause of your accident might not be listed here, but either way, we are determined to get to the bottom of it.
+The cause of your accident might not be listed here, but either way, our team will put in the time and resources to get to the bottom of it if you hire us.

-Reach Out to the Attorneys at the Fitch Law Firm LLC Today for a Free Case Evaluation
+Reach Out to the Fitch Law Firm LLC for a Free Case Evaluation